 Roses (Rosa spp.) are one of the oldest types of flowers in cultivation, and they have totally won the hearts of gardeners as America's most popular flower.
-The rose is a perennial plant that cross-breeds easily, which explains the thousands of types of varieties available to gardeners in addition to species roses that have grown in the wild for centuries.
+The rose is a perennial plant that cross-breeds easily, which explains the thousands of varieties available to gardeners in addition to species roses that have grown in the wild for centuries.
 Some roses are relatively easy to care for, and others are fussy.
-Every gardener needs to pick the flowers for their rose garden carefully, keeping the climate, level of sun exposure and soil in mind.
+Gardeners need to pick the flowers for their rose garden carefully, keeping the climate, level of sun exposure, and soil in mind.

 Best Uses for Roses

-Given the different types of roses available, you can use them in any part of your landscape.
-You can grow roses well in beds, borders or containers on the deck or patio.
+Given the different types of roses available, you can use them in many parts of your landscape.
+You can grow roses in beds, borders, or containers on the deck or patio.
 They can spill out of window boxes or even form a flowering hedge.